 |Financial Management||Manages and tracts agent fees and caps, manages brokerage expenses and revenue, and prepares documentation for tax preparation||$2,400-$3,600/year|

 |Paperless Contract Software||Paperless real estate contact software||$120/agent|

 |Agent Recruiting Software||Measures and tracks agent performance through the MLS and CRM with proven recruiting templates||$2,400-$3,600/year|

 Office & Office-related Expenses

 Ideal percentage of revenue: (0% virtual) 20%-30%

 Unless your real estate brokerage operates virtually (without an office), your office will likely take up a large chunk of your expenses.
 Still on the fence about the benefits of a brick-and-mortar versus a virtual office?
-See my previous article Are Brick & Mortar Real Estate Offices a Waste of Money in 2021?
+See my previous article Are Brick & Mortar Real Estate Offices a Waste of Money?